fcortesbio/BiteTrack/tests/README.md

 ## 📋 Overview

 This testing suite provides comprehensive API route testing for BiteTrack using Jest and Supertest.
-All tests run against an in-memory MongoDB instance to ensure isolation and consistency.
+All tests run against an in-memory MongoDB instance (with replica set support) to ensure isolation and consistency.

+**✅ Current Status: 100% Complete - 204/204 tests passing**

 ## 🛠️ Testing Stack